 “I can’t wait to put this thing on my turntable,” said local resident Marcos Rodgers.
 “It’s been so long since I heard the ‘You’ve got mail!’ alert, or the MIDI keyboard rendition of the Beatles discography.”

 “We’ve fully remastered 50 Hours on 180-gram vinyl, so that ’90s internet will sound even better than you remember,” said CEO Tim Armstrong.
 “Just listen to how crisp that modem dial tone sounds… or check out the bass response on the ‘Hampster Dance’ song!”

-“Every copy will come with a coupon for a free digital download of Instant Messenger, along with access to old internet favorites like the ‘Dole/Kemp ‘96’ campaign site, or your Geocities and Angelfire webpages.”
+“Every copy will come with a coupon for a free digital download of Instant Messenger, along with access to old internet favorites like the ‘Dole/Kemp ‘96’ campaign site, or your Geocities and Angelfire web pages,” said Armstrong.

 Collectors who no longer have a subscription to a weekly newspaper can still find the vinyl release of 50 Hours Free! in computer stores everywhere or in a big pile in your friend’s dad’s desk drawer.